Fos-R/Fos-R/public/howto.md

   -d, --duration <DURATION>
           Minimum pcap traffic duration described in human-friendly time, such as "15days 30min 5s" -n, --net-enabler <NET_ENABLER>
-          Method to avoid kernel interactions with the injected traffic [possible values: ebpf] -a, --injection-algo <INJECTION_ALGO>
+          Method to avoid kernel interactions with the injected traffic [possible values: iptables, ebpf] -a, --injection-algo <INJECTION_ALGO>
           Algorithm for injecting on the wire [default: reliable] [possible values: fast, reliable] --deterministic